juelha/NeuroFuzzyRuleMiner/README.md

 # Neuro-Fuzzy Rule Miner

 ## About
-Implementation belonging to the Bachelorsthesis at University of Osnabrück by Julia Hattendorf
+Implementation belonging to the Bachelor thesis at University of Osnabrück by Julia Hattendorf

 Publication: TBA